What you'll learn about Civil and Environmental Engineering at UW-Platteville

 Trusted, quality programs

 The civil and environmental engineering bachelor’s degree programs deliver a broad background in all areas of civil and environmental engineering and provide opportunities for specialization.
 Practical applications are emphasized with sufficient theory so you can grow with the future as new materials, methods, and designs develop.
-The UW-Platteville Civil Engineering program is Accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria.
+The UW-Platteville Civil Engineering program is Accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria and similarly named engineering programs.

 We offer a Bachelor of Science in Civil Engineering, where you can choose one of the following emphasis areas:

 Students majoring in environmental engineering may also earn the Environmental Engineering Safety Certificate, which is offered by UW-Platteville's Department of Industrial Studies.
-Our Environmental Engineering program is also Accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Environmental Engineering Program Criteria.
+Our Environmental Engineering program is also Accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Environmental Engineering Program Criteria and similarly named engineering programs.

 Careers in Civil and Environmental Engineering